toddhorner/AFT/NE.md

 #### Require localities to protect agricultural resources in their local plans

+**NO**

+1. See above.

 #### Require localities to support compact/efficient development in designated growth areas

+1. [Statute](http://nebraskalegislature.gov/laws/statutes.php?statute=23-114.02) does not require counties to adopt comprehensive plans that promote smart growth.